glennblock/splunk-add-on-for-socketio/README.md

     * `name` (whatever name you want to give this input)
     * `port` (the port socket.io should listen on).
 If the port is taken an error will be returned.
     * (optional) `origins` (the origins to restrict for CORS, * by default)
 * Save your input, and navigate back to Splunk Home.
+You should now have a Socket.IO server listening on the specified port waiting for events.

+# Sending events to Splunk
+Splunk will listen for a specific message called 'event'.
+It should contain a single parameter which is a string value.

 # Testing out the input